JediFonseca/pcdata/README.md

 - upower
 - xrandr

+*For Debian based distros, just download and run "./pcdata-debian".*

 *On other distros, for now, you'll have to comment the "safety_checks" line, at the end of the file, and run "./pcdata-fedora" directly.
 Be sure to have all the dependencies installed.*